The Russia Investigations: 6 Key Insights From The Cyberspy Indictment

 "Spear-phishing" is dangerously simple

 How did these cyberspies get into the email accounts of Hillary Clinton's campaign, the Democratic National Committee and their other targets?
 They created, among other things, an email account that appeared to be the name of a "known member" of the target's team with one letter changed.
-They masked their Russian email address to appear to be from other Internet domains.
+They masked their Russian email addresses to appear to be from other Internet domains.

-So targets who received these emails — thinking they were from their own colleagues — opened them and trusted the link they contained.
-In the case of the Clinton campaign, the emails apparently directed them to a document called "hillary-clinton-favorable-rating.xlsx."
+So targets who received these emails — thinking the messages were from colleagues — opened them and trusted the link they contained.
+In the case of the Clinton campaign, the emails apparently directed recipients to a document called "hillary-clinton-favorable-rating.xlsx."

-That actually was part of a GRU-created website which pushed custom software onto the targets' computers, enabling the Russians to begin their spying.
+That actually was part of a GRU-created website that pushed custom software onto the targets' computers, enabling the Russians to begin their spying.

-This is important because of how common this type of attack remains today and will probably remain down the line.
-U.S. intelligence officials say Russia's active measures targeting the West never stopped after 2016.
+This is important because of how common this type of attack remains today — and probably down the line.
+U.S. intelligence officials say Russia's active measures targeting the West did not stop after 2016.
 The ubiquity of email means these techniques and the risk of Russians hacking and dumping will remain highly pernicious.

 Large-scale data extraction